 Getting the balance of Instagram posts can be a delicate process.
-Too many and followers can be oversaturated and switched off, risking them unfollowing you.
+Too many and followers can be oversaturated and switched off, risking them to unfollowing you.
 Too few and followers aren’t staying engaged.
 How Often Should You Post to Instagram?

 Previously, the half-life for Instagram posts was 72 minutes – meaning it takes 72 minutes for your post to gather half its total engagement.